sprw121/sql_engine/readme.txt

 SELECT TIME as t, BID as b, ASK as a from quotes;
 SELECT * from trades where TIME > 5, PRICE > 10.01;

-We can do pretty arbitrary things based on the above rules;
+We can do pretty arbitrary things based on the above rules.

 LOAD
 ----------